Your Love (Nicki Minaj song): Chart performance

-"Your Love" debuted on the US Billboard Hot 100 at 51, becoming Minaj's first song to chart on the Hot 100 as a solo artist.
-It eventually peaked at No. 14, becoming her first Top 20 in the country.
+"Your Love" debuted on the US Billboard Hot 100 at No. 51, becoming Minaj's first song to chart on the Hot 100 as a solo artist.
+It eventually peaked at No. 14, becoming her first top 20 hit in the country.
 It debuted at No. 23 on the US Hot R&B/Hip-Hop Songs chart, and peaked at number four.
-Your Love" peaked at No. 1 on the US Rap Songs chart for eight consecutive weeks.
+"Your Love" peaked at No. 1 on the US Rap Songs chart for eight consecutive weeks.
 Minaj became the first female rapper to top the chart since Kanye West's "Good Life", featuring T-Pain.
 Minaj also became the first artist to lead the chart with a song without any features since Jadakiss in 2004 with "Why?".
-On the Canadian Hot 100, the song peaked at 43.
-"Your Love" also charted in the United Kingdom, at a peak of 71 on the UK Singles Chart and at a peak of 22 on the UK R&B Chart.
+On the Canadian Hot 100, the song peaked at No. 43.
+"Your Love" also charted in the United Kingdom, at a peak of No. 71 on the UK Singles Chart and at No. 13 on the UK R&B Chart.
 The song peaked at number 32 on the Australian Urban Singles chart.

 "Your Love" made appearance in some few Europeans countries, such as Belgium and France, becoming her first entry on both.
 On March 30, 2011, the song was certified platinum by the Recording Industry Association of America (RIAA), denoting sales of over one million copies.